|Biographical Update Form||Military Residency Verification|

-The general residency classifications for tuition purposes are as follows:
+General residency classifications for tuition purposes

-- Bexar County resident: A Texas resident who has lived in Texas for the past 12 months and resides in Bexar County.
+- Bexar County resident: A Texas resident who has lived in Texas for the past 12 months and resides in Bexar County

-- Out-of-district student: A Texas resident for the past 12 months who does not reside in Bexar County.
+- Out-of-district student: A Texas resident for the past 12 months who does not reside in Bexar County

-- Out-of-state student: A U.S. citizen who has not lived in Texas for the past 12 months.
+- Out-of-state student: A U.S. citizen who has not lived in Texas for the past 12 months

-- Out-of-country student: A non-U.S. citizen who is not a resident alien.
+- Out-of-country student: A non-U.S. citizen who is not a resident alien

 If a student's current address is not in Bexar County, he/she must provide proof of physically residing in Bexar County.
 This is required before tuition status can be adjusted.
 The "Acceptable Residency Documentation" must be submitted to Residency Office prior to registration.
 Any tuition status revisions submitted after the official census date becomes effective the following term.
 Tuition and fees for in-district students, out-of-district students, non-Texas residents and international students are based upon the number of credit hours for which they register.